nickmonad/bips.dev/web/content/340/index.md

 signers can sign but no subset of size less than *k* can produce a valid Schnorr signature.
 However, the practicality of the existing schemes is
-limited: most schemes in the literature have been proven secure only for the case *k-1 &lt; n/2*, are not secure when used concurrently in multiple sessions, or require a reliable broadcast mechanism to be secure.
+limited: most schemes in the literature have been proven secure only for the case *k-1 \< n/2*, are not secure when used concurrently in multiple sessions, or require a reliable broadcast mechanism to be secure.
 Further research is necessary to improve this situation.

 ### Adaptor Signatures